 Hasbro’s Original Nightmare Before Christmas Toys

-Every so often, fans of the film turn to the internet to hunt down a vintage line of Nightmare Before Christmas McDonald’s toys from Happy Meals.
-The only problem is, as much as this Happy Meal may seem like a no-brainer, it has never been produced.
-It certainly wasn’t on the fast food giant’s menu in 1993, when Disney itself still considered the product something of a risk.
+Every so often, fans of the film turn to the Internet to hunt down a vintage line of Nightmare Before Christmas McDonald’s toys from Happy Meals.
+The only problem is, as much as this Happy Meal might seem like a no-brainer, it’s never been produced.
+It certainly wasn’t on the fast-food giant’s menu in 1993, when Disney itself still considered the product something of a risk.

-Of various shapes and sizes (Jack measured about 8 inches tall), all figures came with accessories.
-Jack had his Pumpkin King mask (thankfully non-flaming), Sally had her purse, the Mayor his megaphone—Oogie Boogie even came stuffed with plastic bugs.
+Of various shapes and sizes (Jack measured about 8-inches tall), all figures came with accessories.
+Jack had his Pumpkin King mask (thankfully non-flaming), Sally had her purse, and the Mayor, his megaphone – Oogie Boogie even came stuffed with plastic bugs.
 Some had moveable features, too.
 Behemoth’s eyes shifted, Werewolf’s jaw opened and shut, and the top of Dr. Finkelstein’s skull flipped open to reveal his brain.
-(Unfortunately, all Jack did was bend a little.)
+Unfortunately, all Jack did was bend a little.

-Hasbro also issued larger, 16-inch dolls of Jack (who came with Zero and who could say five phrases from the film—well, four phrases and one scary laugh) and Sally (with detachable limbs, naturally); a poseable Santa Claus hand puppet (a small rod let a user operate Santa’s arm with her or his non-puppeted hand); and an Oogie Boogie plush toy packed with glow-in-the dark bugs.
+Hasbro also issued larger 16-inch dolls of Jack (who came with Zero and could say five phrases from the film – well, four phrases and one scary laugh) and Sally (with detachable limbs, naturally); a poseable Santa Claus hand puppet (a small rod let a user operate Santa’s arm with her or his non-puppeted hand); and an Oogie Boogie plush toy packed with glow-in-the-dark bugs.

 Extremely faithful to their onscreen counterparts, Hasbro’s figures are now scarce and highly prized.
-As I write these words, for instance, a lot of 9 mint, unopened packages (10 of the 12 characters, since one package is the Lock, Shock and Barrel trio) will set you back $250 on eBay.
+As I write these words, for instance, a lot of nine mint unopened packages (10 of the 12 characters, since one package is the Lock, Shock, and Barrel trio) will set you back $250 on eBay.

-One wrinkle in the history of Nightmare Before Christmas toys collectors should remember: In the early 2000s, NECA re-released both of Hasbro’s lines in different packaging (and sometimes altering the sculpts).
+One wrinkle in the history of Nightmare Before Christmas toys collectors should remember: In the early 2000s, NECA rereleased both of Hasbro’s lines in different packaging (and sometimes with altered sculpts).
 These versions aren’t always cheap on the secondhand market, either.
 Be sure you buy (and receive) the toys you want!

 The NECA Before Christmas

-NECA did more than re-release old toys.
-Between 2004-2007, it brought out six series of its own, 6-inch Nightmare Before Christmas figures.
-This line saw several characters who’d previously missed a shot at action figure immortality get a second chance, including Vampire, Cyclops, Devil, Mummy-Kid, Wolfman, “Undersea Gal,” “Melting Guy,” an entire corpse family, and the ever-popular Jack in multiple variations (including as the Pumpkin King and in pajamas).
+NECA did more than rerelease old toys.
+Between 2004 and 2007, the company brought out six series of its own 6-inch Nightmare Before Christmas figures.
+This line saw several characters who’d previously missed a shot at action-figure immortality get a second chance, including Vampire, Cyclops, Devil, Mummy-Kid, Wolfman, “Undersea Gal,” “Melting Guy,” an entire corpse family, and the ever-popular Jack in multiple variations (including as the Pumpkin King and in pajamas).

 “A Feast for the Eyes and Imagination”

 Overseas or in the States, enthusiasm for The Nightmare Before Christmas has yet to subside.
-Now, it likely never will.
-Thanks to home video releases, TV broadcasts, annual 3D theatrical runs from 2006-2009, and a major observance of the movie’s 20th anniversary in 2013, a whole new generation of viewers has embraced the film has a two-holiday classic.
+In fact, it likely never will.
+Thanks to home-video releases, TV broadcasts, annual 3D theatrical runs from 2006 to 2009, and a major observance of the movie’s 20th anniversary in 2013, a whole new generation of viewers has embraced the film as a two-holiday classic.